 Earth on Canvas

-earthwritings are asemic writings, to free from meaning and create space for new comprehension of reality and things. also a form to find a new language beyond known signs (which nevertheless seem to recall traditional signs).
+earthwritings are asemic writings, to create space for new comprehension of reality and things. a form to find a new language beyond known signs (which seem to recall traditional signs).

 Ink on Papyrus

-texts of the subconscious, of which i have forgotten how they could be read. maybe they are poems. or recipes. or spells.
+texts of the subconscious, of which i have forgotten how they could be read. poems. recipes. spells.